section-io/docs/content/debugging/reference/http-error-messages.md

 ---

-If your origin server is down or running slowly, you or your users might be presented with the following screen:

-{{% figure src="/docs/images/generic-error-http.png" %}}

-This page is show where Section responds with a HTTP 502 or HTTP 504 response code.

-Have a look in Chrome's development tools, on the network tab, to discover the HTTP response code.
+Have a look in Chrome's development tools, on the network tab, to discover the HTTP response code for a request.

 ### HTTP 502